TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior

-As an initial sanity check to ensure that our trained models behave as expected, we evaluated their performance on standard benchmarks commonly used to assess the base LMs: HellaSwag~\citep{zellers2019hellaswag}, ARC~\citep{clark2018arc}, PIQA~\citep{bisk2020piqa}, and XNLI~\citep{conneau2018XNLI}.
+As a sanity check to ensure that our trained models behave as expected, we evaluated them on standard benchmarks commonly used to assess the base LMs: HellaSwag~\citep{zellers2019hellaswag}, ARC~\citep{clark2018arc}, PIQA~\citep{bisk2020piqa}, and XNLI~\citep{conneau2018XNLI}.
 Results are shown in \cref{fig:model_perf}.
-Overall, we find that our models attain reasonable performance given their parameters and training budget.
+In general, we find that our models perform reasonably well given their parameters and training budget.
 However, we do find notable differences in performance across different models.
 Since our models are otherwise equivalent, this performance difference can be attributed directly to tokenization, which we discuss further in \cref{sec:findings}.